 Traditionally, the ornament and centrepiece of the Christmas Market is the Christmas tree, which has decorated the square for more than 580 years.
 In 1441, the Brotherhood of the Blackheads placed Europe’s first Christmas tree on Tallinn’s Town Hall Square.
 Now this custom has spread all over the world and has become an important part of Christmas in many different nations – almost every village square has its own Christmas tree these days.

-The magnificent Christmas tree at the trendy main square of the Noblessner seafront area has been decorated by the designers of the furnishing brand Shishi.
-The Christmas tree’s decorations this year are unique, inspired by fairytales and wishes coming true.
-In addition to the regular adornments, the tree is also decorated with 22,000 twinkling LED lights.
+The magnificent Christmas tree at the trendy Noblessner seafront area has once again been decorated by the designers of the furnishing brand Shishi.
+This year's Christmas tree is adorned with huge, stunning red baubles at its base that you simply must see for yourself.
+In addition to the regular ornaments, the tree is also decorated with 22,000 twinkling LED lights.

-Tallinn Tourist Information Centre (Niguliste tn 2) has been decorated with a truly special Christmas tree for many years: a simple and beautiful reed spruce.
-The Tourist Information Centre is open every day, except on public holidays – see our website for exact opening times.
-Free entrance.
+Tallinn Tourist Information Centre (Niguliste tn 2) is decorated with four Christmas trees made of reeds.
+In accordance with old traditions, the little Christmas trees are hung from the ceiling, decorating the service area and creating a festive atmosphere for the visitors of Tallinn.
+The Tourist Information Centre is open every day, except on public holidays.
+See our website for exact opening times.

-The Christmas trees arrive in the houses of the Estonian Open Air Museum for the Christmas Village in mid-December.
-Each household will have a unique Christmas tree, decorated according to the era.
-For example, at Köstriaseme Farm, a spruce will be placed on the ceiling, and at Härjapea Farm, you can admire a tree with Christmas decorations in the style of the 1930s.
-The kolkhoz apartment building has homes from four different eras.
+The Christmas trees will arrive in the houses of the Estonian Open Air Museum in time for the Christmas Village event taking place in mid-December.
+Each household will have a unique Christmas tree, decorated according to their era.
+For example, at Köstriaseme Farm, a Christmas tree will be hung from the ceiling, and at Härjapea Farm, visitors can admire a Christmas tree decorated with 1930s ornaments.
+The kolkhoz apartment building has homes decorated in four different eras.

 The Christmas tree decorating the banquet hall of Kadriorg Palace will make you feel like you’ve stepped into The Nutcracker.
 The tree leaves also hold a hidden object game – some of the decorations point to works of art in the museum, which we invite you to find in the halls!